Fires harming California's efforts to curb climate change

 The Caldor and Dixie fires are among a dozen large wildfires in the northern half of California.

+More than 40,000 Pacific Gas & Electric customers had no power, though the utility began restoring electricity to customers as forecasts for low humidity and gusts were expected to improve Thursday.

-While most of the fires this year have hit the northern part of the state, Southern California has been largely spared and even experienced rare drizzle and light rain Wednesday.
+Most of the fires this year have hit the northern part of the state, largely sparing Southern California, which experienced rare drizzle and light rain Wednesday.
+Fire conditions in the region are expected to get worse in the fall.

 Associated Press writers John Antczak in Los Angeles and Olga R. Rodriguez and Janie Har in San Francisco contributed to this report.